tomgxz/Kraken/README.md

   G --> H("Fetch the content\n of the input") --> I("Remove the input\n and replace it with the\n stored content")
 ```
 #### Multi-user system algorithms
-The SQL and multi-user algorithms are all mostly handled by libraries that I am using, which means that I can use function calls such as `login_user(user)` from the `flask_login` library, or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
-As such, the algorithms for the multi-user system are all based on input verification.
+A lot of the SQL and multi-user algorithms are handled by libraries that I am using, which means that I can use function calls such as `login_user(user)` from the `flask_login` library, or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
+As such, it will reduce a lot of the programming work I will need to do, as I can simply call a function from a different module to do it for me.

+The main things that the multi-user system should be able to do are:
+- Read and write to an SQL database that contains information on the users and their sites
+- Use the database to allow the user to login
+- Use the database to allow a new user to sign up
+- Verify the user's inputs to make sure they are valid
+- Use the database to organise sites and permissions
+- Use the database to store and create sites for the users
+- Generate folders and files on the server to store user and site infomation
+- Import and export sites that are stored in the database and on the server

+TODO: pseudocode for a multi user permission system for the sites

 ##### Login page
 ```mermaid